 The way you communicate with your athletes can build them up or break them down, maybe in ways you weren't even aware of.

-Just taking time to understand what your staff or athletes need is another way that you can become a better coach.
+Taking the time to understand what your staff or athletes need is another way that you can become a better coach.
 This can be as simple as sitting down and really learning about the technology you want your staff to be using.

 Coach Webb believes that it's essential for coaches to understand the technology and data they are gathering so they can then communicate with the rest of their coaching staff, as well as their athletes.